How the Depop Algorithm Works in 2026 (And How to Beat It)

 Photos Drive Engagement

-One advanced move: rotate your lead photo every 7 days or so.
-Even without relisting, a different first image makes the listing look fresh in search results and can re-capture attention from buyers who scrolled past it before.
+One advanced move: rotate your lead photo every 7 days.
+Even without relisting, a different first image makes the listing look fresh in search results and can re-capture buyers who scrolled past it before.

 Relevance: The Gatekeeper

-Before freshness or engagement even come into play, the algorithm has to decide your listing is relevant to the search.
-This happens through your description, hashtags, and the way Depop categorizes your item.
+Before freshness or engagement even matter, the algorithm has to decide your listing is relevant to the search.
+That happens through your description, hashtags, and category selection.

 Descriptions That Rank

 Write descriptions like a buyer would search.
-If you're selling a pair of Levi's 501s, include the exact terms someone would type: "Levi 501 vintage high waist light wash."
-Add details about fit, era, condition, and size.
+Selling Levi's 501s?
+Include the exact terms someone would type: "Levi 501 vintage high waist light wash."
+Add fit, era, condition, and size.
 The more specific terms you include naturally, the more search queries your listing qualifies for.

-Avoid vague descriptors that nobody searches.
+Vague descriptors are invisible.
 "Super cute top" matches zero buyer intent.
-"Y2K babydoll top sheer mesh pink" matches plenty of it.
+"Y2K babydoll top sheer mesh pink" matches plenty.

 Hashtags: Use All Five

 Depop gives you 5 hashtag slots.
-Use every single one.
+Use every one.
 Mix specific and broad:

-Trending hashtags matter on Depop more than most platforms.
-When a style like "quiet luxury" or "coquette" is trending, tagging relevant items with those terms gets you into feeds of buyers actively browsing that aesthetic.
-But don't spam irrelevant trends.
-Tagging a basic hoodie as #coquette damages your credibility and confuses the algorithm.
+Trending hashtags matter more on Depop than most platforms.
+When "quiet luxury" or "coquette" is trending, tagging relevant items gets you into feeds of buyers actively browsing that aesthetic.
+But don't spam irrelevant trends — tagging a basic hoodie as #coquette confuses the algorithm and damages your credibility.

 The Seller Trust Score